Common Career Mistakes and How to Avoid Them

 How Can You Keep Your Competitive?

-- Get Mentoring: Find a mentor who will offer assistance, suggestions, collaborations or identify areas of improvement.
+- Begin by identifying someone to mentor you who can offer assistance, suggestions, collaborations or suggest areas to improve.

-- The Future of Education: Learn additional classes, certificates or degree programs that are relevant to the profession.
+- The Future of Education: Learn additional courses, certificates or degree programs that are relevant to the job.

 Negativity

-Negativity has no place in any workplace.
-It can make people feel uncomfortable making communication difficult, which can hinder potential for growth.
-Aside from destroying relationships with peers and supervisors which can potentially lead to delays in professional development.
+Negativity should not be a part of any workplace.
+It makes people feel uncomfortable making communication difficult, which can hinder potential for growth.
+Along with causing problems with peers and supervisors which could result in a the professional stagnation.

-- Find help whenever you can Get a mentor’s guidance or to ask colleagues for guidance.
+- Get help when you can You can ask a mentor for guidance or to ask colleagues for guidance.

 Overcommitting Workload